 - Pour half of the egg-milk mixture over the oats and set aside.

 - Pour the cherry pie filling overtop of the oats, being careful to avoid the sides to prevent burning.

 - Cover the cherry pie filling with the remaining 2 cups of oatmeal mixture, and then pour the remaining egg mixture overtop.

 - Cover and "bake" for 4-6 hours on low or 2 hours on high.

 More Breakfast Recipes

 Once you’ve tried this recipe, I think you’ll love crockpot oatmeal as much as I do.
 My Overnight Gingerbread Oatmeal is another easy breakfast.
-You might also like the Easy Oatmeal Cookbook.
-The recipes are super easy AND delicious!

 If you were a bigger fan of the dessert quality of this recipe, then you will really like this Croissant Bread Pudding.